Blog

 Once you outline your business needs and evaluation process, there are a number of different things to keep in mind as you make your decision.

 1. Is it a native app?
-These integrate seamlessly with Salesforce, which provides benefits for the user.
+These are built 100% on Salesforce, which provides benefits for the user.
 In addition, native apps are more secure, much faster, easier to use and are generally more cost effective.

 2. Understand how companies define “native”: Apps will advertise with a mention that they’re native.
 Most of the time, they mean user experience (ie: not leaving Salesforce) as opposed to the app being built directly on the Salesforce platform.
 If that’s the case, benefits mentioned above, like security, won’t be the same.